iltommi/qdb-documentation/source/api/rest.rst

 Query
 =====

 Since 2.5.0 we have introduced support for two query methods, *query_exp* and *query_find* in the qdb_httpd.
-Now, we can perform query over the REST api and get JSON results.
+Now, we can perform query over the RESTful api and get JSON results.
-This was intended to help web apps which relies on the REST API.
-To see full query functionalities see the query reference page.
+This will provide the medium for web apps to query timeseries and entries with quasardb.
+To see full query functionalities see the queries reference page.
-Below, we show some example(s) for each query method.

 query_exp
 ~~~~~~~~~